 17. A library card is issued free of charge to ISS staff.

-18. A library card is issued free of charge to those registered at the ISS as a student, auditor, external student, course participant or exchange student and who have access to the facilities and collections of the ISS.
+18. A library card is issued free of charge to those registered at ISS as a student, auditor, external student, course participant or exchange student and who have access to ISS facilities and collections.

 19. A library card is issued free of charge to ISS guests and students of Dutch universities on presentation of proof of identity and recent proof of their address.
 Students also have to show a valid student card.

 20. A library card will be issued to others on payment of an amount that is reviewed annually (see price list).
 This includes ISS alumni who are resident in the Netherlands.

 21. The library card is issued exclusively for the personal use of the cardholder.
 It is not permitted to use the library card on behalf of others.

-22. Persons not connected with the ISS may be issued a library card under certain conditions.
+22. Persons not connected with ISS may be issued a library card under certain conditions.
 Legal or contractual conditions and restrictions regarding the access to information for persons who neither work nor study at ISS may exclude these persons from using parts of the collection.

 23. Day-visitors are entitled to consult all library materials, including online resources, providing this is not in conflict with other articles of these rules and regulations.
 To use any of the public PCs registration at the Library information desk is required.